All Products

 hostname="freebsd"

-3. Restart the instance for the configurations to take effect.
+3. Restart the ECS instance for the configurations to take effect.
 For more information, see Restart an instance.

-Anolis OS 7.9, Anolis OS 8.4, CentOS Stream, and Fedora
+Anolis OS 7.9/8.4, CentOS Stream, Fedora

 vi /etc/sysconfig/network-scripts/ifcfg-eth0

-2. Restart the instance for the configurations to take effect.
+2. Restart the ECS instance for the configurations to take effect.
 For more information, see Restart an instance.

-1. Connect to the Windows instance.
+1. Connect to the Windows instance remotely.

-For more information, see Connect to a Windows instance by using a password.
+For more information, see Log on to a Windows instance by using password authentication.

-Enable IPv6
+How to Enable IPv6

 3. Select Internet Protocol Version 6 (TCP/IPv6).

-2. Check whether the IPv6 option is selected.
-If the IPv6 option is not selected, select the option and click OK.
+2. Check if the IPv6 option is selected.
+If not, select it and click OK.

-3. To enable IPv6 in Windows Server 2003, perform the following operations:
+3. For Windows Server 2003, perform the following:

 3. Select Internet Protocol Version 6 (TCP/IPv6) and click OK.

-3. Configure an IPv6 address.
+3. Configure the IPv6 address.

-3. Choose Internet Protocol Version 6 (TCP/IPv6) > Properties.
+3. Select IPv6 Protocol > Properties.

-2. To configure an IPv6 address in Windows Server 2003, perform the following operations:
+2. For Windows Server 2003, perform the following:

 2. netsh interface ipv6 add address "Local Area Connection 2" <IPv6 address>